Have you ever felt like you’re going to throw up when you’re riding in the car?

 You can offer this treatment before getting into your car.
 It’s useful for other types of anxiety or nausea too.

 Cocculus indicus is a great choice when fresh air, or the smell of food, aggravate your dog’s car sickness.

 If you think your dog is sick from watching everything pass by the window, try Cocculus indicus.

 This natural remedy works quickly.

-For all of the above remedies, go with a 6X or 30C potency.
-These can be given 30 minutes to 1 hour before travel and repeated if necessary while en route.
+For all the above remedies, go with a 6C or 30C potency.
+You can give these 30 minutes to 1 hour before travel and repeat while en route.

-You may also want to look for a product that combines various remedies that’s made specifically for dog car sickness, either as a spray or a patch.
+You may also want to look for a product that combines remedies specifically for dog car sickness.

 Not sure about homeopathy?
 Here are a few tips:

 - Choose the remedy you feel will work best and try this first.
 Then select another the following day if the first option doesn’t work.